 - Think back over all your job experiences – both paid and volunteer work.
-What kinds of things really made you feel good?
+What really made you feel good?
 Make a list.
-Can you find some similarities between them?
-There’s an excellent chance that you will ‘team best’ when doing work that involve the same types of tasks, responsibilities, and/or work environments.
-Consider asking for the opportunity to add or ‘swap’ some of the listed items into your current job.
+Can you find some similarities?
+There’s an excellent chance that you’ll team best when doing the same types of tasks, with similar responsibilities, in comparable work environments.
+Maybe you can swap some of your favorites with a co-worker!

-- There’s really no better ‘growth gift’ than honest, caring, respectful feedback.
+- There’s really no better gift than honest, caring, respectful feedback.
 Is there someone you trust to give you some?
 If so, go ahead and ask.
-In fact, your first question should be for feedback on your teamability!
+In fact, your first question should be for feedback on how you team!

-- You probably have a good sense of how you make your best contributions to group efforts.
-But you could be mistaken if you assume that others know this about you.
-Can you think of some of ways to ‘advertise’ your readiness to take on job challenges that really ‘fit’?
+- You probably have a good sense of how you make your best contributions to your team, but don’t assume that others know it.
+Are there some ways you can advertise your readiness to take on job challenges that really fit you?